jkgiesler/kaggle-mnist-solution/README.md

+#New solution as of 3/21/2016
+Please see my Deepexcel solution here: https://gist.github.com/jkgiesler/fe574a7d41aa894db55e

 #My solution to kaggle's MNIST problem

 Building conv neural nets using theano, lasagne and cuda.
 Hoping this code will help me tackle the kaggle diabetic retinopathy challenge.